-The Declaration on the Decade of the Americas for the Rights and Dignity of Persons with Disabilities (2006-2016), adopted in Santo Domingo, Dominican Republic, under the slogan "Equality, Dignity, and Participation," AG/DEC.
-50 (XXXVI-O/06), the objectives of which are "the recognition and full exercise of the rights and dignity of persons with disabilities and their right to participate fully in economic, social, cultural, and political life and in the development of their societies, without discrimination and on an equal basis with others";
+The Declaration on the Decade of the Americas for the Rights and Dignity of Persons with Disabilities (2006-2016), adopted in Santo Domingo, Dominican Republic, with the theme "Equality, Dignity, and Participation" [AG/DEC.
+50 (XXXVI-O/06)], the objectives of which are "the recognition and full exercise of the rights and dignity of persons with disabilities and their right to participate fully in economic, social, cultural, and political life and in the development of their societies, without discrimination and on an equal basis with others";

 The Program of Action for the Decade of the Americas for the Rights and Dignity of Persons with Disabilities (2006-2016), adopted in Panama City by resolution AG/RES.
-2339 (XXXVII-O/07), which commits the states parties to adopting administrative, legislative, and judicial measures and public policies to bring about the full inclusion and participation of persons with disabilities in all aspects of society; to carry out social, political, cultural, and development programs that afford such persons opportunities; to promote effective measures to prevent new disabilities; and to provide persons with disabilities with access to rehabilitation services and programs, on an equal basis with others; and
+2339 (XXXVII-O/07), by which the member states undertook to adopt administrative, legislative, and judicial measures and public policies to bring about the inclusion of and full participation by persons with disabilities in all aspects of society; to carry out social, political, cultural, and development programs that afford such persons opportunities; to promote effective measures to prevent new disabilities; and to provide persons with disabilities with access to rehabilitation services and programs, on an equal basis with others; and

-The Second National Report on Compliance with the Inter-American Convention on the Elimination of All Forms of Discrimination against Persons with Disabilities (CIADDIS) and with the Program of Action for the Decade of the Americas for the Rights and Dignity of Persons with Disabilities (PAD), presented by the states parties to the Committee for the Elimination of All Forms of Discrimination against Persons with Disabilities (CEDDIS);
+The second national report on implementation of the CIADDIS and the Program of Action for the Decade of the Americas for the Rights and Dignity of Persons with Disabilities (PAD) presented by the states parties to the Committee for the Elimination of All Forms of Discrimination against Persons with Disabilities (CEDDIS);

-RECALLING the fact that approximately 90 million people live with disabilities in the American Hemisphere, many of whom are subsisting below the poverty line in our countries, excluded from their communities by physical, political, cultural, social, communicational, economic, attitudinal, and other barriers;
+RECALLING that approximately 90 million people live with disabilities in the American Hemisphere, many of whom are subsisting below the poverty line in our countries, excluded from their communities by physical, political, cultural, social, communicational, economic, attitudinal, and other barriers;

-NOTING WITH SATISFACTION the different plans and programs prepared by the states parties over the past decade for the implementation of the Program of Action for the Decade of the Americas for the Rights and Dignity of Persons with Disabilities (2006-2016), and the states' various joint actions to promote the effective exercise of the rights of persons with disabilities and their integration into the countries' economic, social, cultural, civil, and political activities, to promote their active participation in social development, consistent with international commitments, including the 2030 Agenda for Sustainable Development; and
+NOTING WITH SATISFACTION the different plans and programs prepared by the states parties over the past decade for the implementation of the Program of Action for the Decade of the Americas for the Rights and Dignity of Persons with Disabilities (2006-2016), and the various joint actions adopted by states to promote the effective exercise of the rights of persons with disabilities, their integration into countries' economic, social, cultural, civil, and political activities, and their active participation in social development, consistent with international commitments, including the 2030 Agenda for Sustainable Development; and

-CONSIDERING the need to consolidate medium- and long-term plans, programs, and actions to ensure the participation and full and effective inclusion of persons with disabilities, the member states acknowledge the expediency of extending the Decade of the Americas for the Rights and Dignity of Persons with Disabilities (2006-2016) for a period of ten years in order to attain the expected results;
+CONSIDERING the need to consolidate medium- and long-term plans, programs, and actions to ensure the full and effective participation and inclusion of persons with disabilities, and that the member states acknowledge the expediency of extending the Decade of the Americas for the Rights and Dignity of Persons with Disabilities (2006-2016) for a period of 10 years in order to attain the expected results,